OHSU-Library/Biomedical_Journal_Data_Sharing_Policies/README.md

-# DataSharingPolicies
+# Data Sharing Policies

-Raw data analyzing data sharing policies in over 300 journals.
+Raw data and analysis of data sharing policies in over 300 journals.

+# Data

+The data is found in [Data-Sharing-Policies_2016-08-05.xlsx](Data-Sharing-Policies_2016-08-05.xlsx).

 # Analysis

+Analysis files are in the folder [analyis-code](analysis-code).

-The R code for the analysis can be found in the file [analysis-code/analysis-datasharing.Rmd](analysis-code/analysis-datasharing.Rmd)
+The **R code** for the analysis can be found in the R markdown file [analysis-code/analysis-datasharing.Rmd](analysis-code/analysis-datasharing.Rmd)

-You can view the html output of the analysis: [with code](https://rawgit.com/OHSU-Ontology-Development-Group/DataSharingPolicies/master/analysis-code/analysis-datasharing-withcode.html), and [without code](https://rawgit.com/OHSU-Ontology-Development-Group/DataSharingPolicies/master/analysis-code/analysis-datasharing.html).
+You can view the **html output** of the analysis: [with code](https://rawgit.com/OHSU-Ontology-Development-Group/DataSharingPolicies/master/analysis-code/analysis-datasharing-withcode.html), and [without code](https://rawgit.com/OHSU-Ontology-Development-Group/DataSharingPolicies/master/analysis-code/analysis-datasharing.html).